Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

 2. Save the file.

-3. Run Alfresco Insight Zeppelin using `http://localhost:9090/zeppelin`.
+3. Run Insight Zeppelin using `http://localhost:9090/zeppelin`.